kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-01-15】[devikumavath / 27-frontend-project](https://github.com/devikumavath/27-frontend-project) - This repo contains 27 small frontend projects to understand the html , css , javascript fundamentals clearly and get hands on practice of it rather than having just theory knowledge. it will help with logic building , use cases of html , css tags and js functionality
+* 【2024-01-15】[EricksonAtHome / blackeye](https://github.com/EricksonAtHome/blackeye) - BLACKEYE v2.0 | New Phishing tool with localtunnel
 * 【2024-01-08】[netease-youdao / QAnything](https://github.com/netease-youdao/QAnything) - Question and Answer based on Anything.
 * 【2024-01-08】[diminDDL / ProPico](https://github.com/diminDDL/ProPico) - An RP2040 dev board improving on aspects of the pi pico
 * 【2024-01-08】[qiye45 / wechatDownload](https://github.com/qiye45/wechatDownload) - 微信公众号文章批量下载工具